-Cycling races are extremely unpredictable and you will need a wide repertoire of skills to master them.
+Cycling races are incredibly unpredictable, and you will need a vast repertoire of skills to master them.

-So you should never be afraid to add an extra interval or join a spontaneous friendly cycling race when you feel good.
+So it would help if you never were afraid to add an extra interval or join a spontaneous, friendly cycling race when you feel good.

-Sometimes you simply have to dig a little deeper into your reserves when you train.
+Sometimes you have to dig a little deeper into your reserves when you train.
 This may help you to go from good to great.
-But, more importantly, it is a great mental relief to just follow the pack as they begin to race.
+But, more importantly, it is an excellent mental relief to follow the pack as they begin to race.